-- The vehicle generally moves or pulls in the direction of the flat tire. - Do not rapidly apply the brakes. - Do not rapidly release the accelerator pedal. - Do not rapidly turn the steering wheel. - Remain calm and do not over react. - 2.
-Maintain a firm grip on the steering wheel with both hands and try to hold a straight course. - 3.
-When appropriate, slowly release the accelerator pedal to gradually slow the vehicle. - 4.
-Gradually steer the vehicle to a safe location off the road and away from traffic if possible. - 5.
-Lightly apply the brake pedal to gradually stop the vehicle.

-6. Turn on the hazard warning flashers and either contact a roadside emergency service to change the tire or see "Changing a flat tire" in the "In case of emergency" section of this manual.
+- The vehicle generally moves or pulls in the direction of the flat tire.

+- Do not rapidly apply the brakes.

+- Do not rapidly release the accelerator pedal.

+- Do not rapidly turn the steering wheel.

+- 1. Remain calm and do not overreact.

+- Maintain a firm grip on the steering wheel with both hands and try to hold a straight course. - 3.
+When appropriate, slowly release the accelerator pedal to gradually slow the vehicle. - Gradually steer the vehicle to a safe location off the road and away from traffic if possible. - Lightly apply the brake pedal to gradually stop the vehicle. - Turn on the hazard warning flashers and contact a roadside emergency service to change the tire.
+For additional information, refer to "Changing a flat tire" in the "In case of emergency" section of this manual.